 We illustrate the distinction between the three modeling levels with an example in Figure 1.
-In a simple conceptual information model of a person, expressed as a UML class diagram, we require that any person has exactly one mother and one father (according to our understanding of reality), expressed by corresponding binary many-to-one associations, and we may not care about the data types of attributes, while we do care about the data types of attributes in the design model where we also make the design decision that it is not required that information about the father or mother of a person is available and, hence, turn the multiplicity of the father and mother association ends from "exactly one" to "zero or one".
+In a simple conceptual information model of a person, expressed as a UML class diagram, we require that any person has exactly one mother and one father (according to our understanding of reality), expressed by corresponding binary many-to-one associations, and we do not care about the data types of attributes, which is a computational issue, while we do care about the data types of attributes in the design model where we also make the design decision that it is not required that information about the father or mother of a person is available.
 Finally, in the Java implementation model, we specify Java-specific data types for attributes and we express the binary associations mother and father with corresponding reference properties.